schorschinho/osprey/docs/02 - Before You Start.md

 While adhering to the BIDS standard is a recommendation, it is by no means binding for most file formats.
-You can, for example, keep Siemens TWIX files (`.dat`) all in the same folder, and `LCGannet` will be able to handle them, if you define their paths in the job file accordingly. **However, for single-average DICOM data, it is absolutely necessary to keep every scan in a separate folder.**
+You can, for example, keep Siemens TWIX files (`.dat`) all in the same folder, and `LCGannet` will be able to handle them, if you define their paths in the job file accordingly.

+**There is one exception: For data stored in single-average DICOM (`*.IMA`, `*.DCM`) or single-average Siemens RDA format, it is absolutely necessary to keep every scan in a separate folder.**